+But believe it or not, these beauty items have been around for centuries.
+In ancient times, people would use vinegar and rosewater to tone their faces.
+But today, toners come in all forms and sizes, from hydrating toners to exfoliating and purifying ones.
+And let’s not forget the alcohol-based astringent toners of the past that have now evolved into more gentle formulations.
 So from the vast options available, which ones are really beneficial for you?
-Here’s a brief overview of the different types of toners and how to choose one that’s in harmony with your skin’s needs.
-With our expert guide, you’ll be able to select the perfect formula for you and feel more confident when adding a toner to your beauty routine.
+Here’s a brief overview of the different types of toners.
+With our guide, you’ll be able to select the perfect formula for you and feel more confident when adding a toner to your beauty routine.

 Types of toners

-- Hydrating Toners: They quickly quench the skin’s thirst by delivering hydration while removing impurities from the surface.
-They’re water-based, are usually lightweight and pack humectants like hyaluronic acid, glycerin, and aloe vera, that soothe dryness and revitalize the skin without leaving it feeling tight.
+• Hydrating Toners: Hydrating toners are water-based, usually lightweight, and pack humectants like hyaluronic acidglycerin, and aloe vera, which relieve dryness and revitalize the skin without leaving it feeling tight.
 Hydrating toners are suitable for everyone but work best on dry, dehydrated skin.

-- Exfoliating Toners: This type of toner uses exfoliating agents like glycolic and salicylic acids and fruit enzymes to shed off dead cells and other impurities from the top layer of the skin.
-Compared to potent chemical exfoliators, exfoliating toners are gentle enough for daily use and perfect for surface-level exfoliation that results in deep cleansing and skin renewal.
-They’re effective for giving dull skin a boost of radiance, unclogging pores, smoothing rough and uneven texture, reducing sebum and fading blemishes.
+• Exfoliating Toners: This kind of toner uses exfoliating agents like glycolic and salicylic acids and fruit enzymes to shed off dead cells and other impurities from the skin.
+Unlike chemical peels, exfoliating toners are gentle enough for daily use and perfect for surface-level exfoliation that provides more effective cleansing than traditional face washes.
+They work to give dull skin an extra glow and smooth texture, unclog pores, and fade blemishes.

-- pH-balancing Toners: Most facial toners fall into this category.
-They’re formulated at a neutral pH of 5-7 to help balance the skin’s natural pH level (around 5), which is often disrupted by harsh cleansers, environmental factors, and other products.
+• pH-balancing Toners: Most facial toners fall into this category.
+They’re formulated at a neutral pH of 5-7 to balance the skin’s natural pH level (around 5), which is often disrupted by harsh cleansers, environmental factors, and other products.
 When the pH level is balanced, the skin can better retain moisture, resist bacteria and other harmful microorganisms, and maintain a healthy barrier function.
-These toners typically contain ingredients that are mildly acidic, such as chemical acids, witch hazel, tea tree oil, rose water, and apple cider vinegar, to help restore the acid mantle and recalibrate the skin’s pH.
+These toners usually contain ingredients that are mildly acidic, such as chemical acids, witch hazel, tea tree oil, rose water, and apple cider vinegar, to restore the acid mantle and recalibrate the skin’s pH.

-- Brightening Toners: Some toners are specifically designed to promote bright and luminous skin.
-These are usually made with glycolic acid, vitamin C, licorice root extract, niacinamide, and other botanical extracts that have inhibiting effects on the pigment that darkens the skin.
-They’re best for addressing uneven tone, dark spots, post-acne marks, and sun-damaged skin.
+• Brightening Toners: Some toners can promote bright and luminous skin.
+These are made with glycolic acidvitamin C, licorice root extract, niacinamide, and other botanical extracts.
+They’re best for addressing uneven skin tone, dark patches, post-acne marks, and sun-damaged skin.

-- Purifying Toners: They remove excess oil production and cleanse the pores more profoundly than other types of toners and are also more effective at relieving redness and soothing the skin.
-These usually contain ingredients that have antibacterial and anti-inflammatory properties, like tea tree oil, witch hazel, zinc, and allantoin, as well as actives that penetrate deep into the pores to dissolve bacteria and sebum, like salicylic acid.
+• Purifying Toners: They remove excess oil and cleanse the pores more profoundly than other toners.
+These usually contain ingredients with antibacterial and anti-inflammatory properties, like tea tree oil, witch hazel, zinc, and allantoin, as well as ingredients that dissolve bacteria and sebum within the pores, like salicylic acid.
 Purifying toners are often preferred by people with oily skin prone to acne.

-- Astringent Toners: Astringent toners were known as harsh products with high amounts of alcohol used to dry up excess oil and reduce skin greasiness.
+• Astringent Toners: Astringent toners were known as harsh products with high amounts of alcohol, effective at drying excess oil and pimples from the skin.
 But now they come in more diverse, alcohol-free formulas that use natural astringents like witch hazel and willow bark that are gentler and less drying on the skin.

 How to pick the best toner for your skin